 Si Tir Street is one of the most important places in Tehran.
 If you are interested in booking a Tehran tour, you can get help from Irun2Iran’s knowledgeable guides.

-In addition to introducing all domestic Iran tourist attractions and travel related issues, Irun2Iran has also introduced Iran tours and travel packages for your upcoming holidays.
+In addition to introducing all domestic Iran tourist attractions and travel-related issues, Irun2Iran has also introduced Iran tours and travel packages for your upcoming holidays.
 You can easily search for a tour on Irun2Iran, compare the rates and select one based on your interest.

-In this article you will Read:
+In this article, you will Read:

-- Where is Si-e Tir street located?
+- Where is 30 Tir Street located?

-- What are the charms of Si-e Tir street?
+- What are the charms of Si-e Tir Street?

 Si-e Tir street is between Imam Khomeini Square (Toop Khaneh) and Hasan Abad Square.
 An easy access to this area is a 500-meter walk from Imam Khomeini Metro and a 380-meter walk from Hasan Abad Metro.

 It continues north to Jomhuri Street in district 12 in southern Tehran.
 Then Si-e Tir continues to Nofel Loshato street where its name changes to Mirza Kuchak Khan.
+Tehran streets bustle with energy as people hurry along to their destinations.

 Read also: Is it safe to travel to Iran?
 An Ultimate Guide